-The short, approximate answer to this question is that there are nearly 17.275 million bitcoins (BTC) available at this time (September 2018), out of a maximum total supply of 21 million.
+The short, approximate answer to this question is that there are about 18.61 million bitcoins (BTC) available at this time (January 2021), out of a maximum total supply of 21 million.
 This means that over 82% of all possible bitcoins have already been issued.
 The supply limit of ~21 million is expected to be reached around the year 2140, as coin issuance decreases exponentially over time.

 These basic facts often raise more questions than they answer.
 The most frequently asked follow-up questions include:

 - When the supply limit is hit, what financial incentive will miners have to keep mining?

 - How can coin supply remain limited within a decentralized system?

 - Why was the figure of 21 million chosen?

 - Why is there even a limit in place at all?

 As for why the figure of 21 million was chosen for the cap, we’ll likely never know the reason for a certainty, as Satoshi never explained it.
 A magic number had to be chosen and 21 million is as good a choice as any other.

 To answer the other questions and so provide a deeper understanding of Bitcoin’s supply limit – the reason for its existence and the methods which enforce it – it’s necessary for us to delve deeper into Bitcoin’s mining reward schedule, as well as some basic economic theory.